JustinePile/leaflet-challenge/README.md

 # Leaflet map of earthquakes

-This Leaflet map displays USGS earthquake data for the last 30 days, with marker size dependant on magnitude and color scale depedant on depth of earthquake.
+This Leaflet map displays USGS earthquake data for the last 30 days, with marker size dependant on magnitude and color scale dependant on depth of earthquake.
 The map has both a street view layer and a stamen terrain layer.

 ![Leaflet Map](https://justinepile.github.io/images/LeafletMap.png)